- Day tour of the Plimoth Plantation in Plymouth, Massachusetts from Boston

 What You Can Expect

-This tour is seasonal and only operates from June to October
+Note: This seasonal tour operates from June to October.

 When the Mayflower II is in drydock, an alternative venue is scheduled.